DanielRapp/Noisy/README.md

-Noisy is a jQuery plugin that adds random to a given element.
+Noisy is a jQuery plugin that adds random noise to a given element.

 #### Here's an example:
     $('body').noisy({